cloudquery/docs/docs/developers/tutorials/creating-new-provider.md

 The best way to bootstrap a new provider is to use the [cq-provider-template](https://github.com/cloudquery/cq-provider-template).

-You can either click `Use this template` in GitHub UI or clone the repo and reinitialize the git (as you don't need the template history).
+You can either click `Use this template` in GitHub UI or clone the repository and reinitialize the git (as you don't need the template history).

 ```bash
 git clone https://github.com/cloudquery/cq-provider-template cq-provider-github